-Once we understand the concept of measure and beats, we can start reading music.
+Once we understand the concept of bar and beat, we can begin to read music.

 Symbols are used to indicate the duration of a sound.
-Let’s start by getting to know the symbols with durations of one, two, and four beats:
+Let's start by looking at symbols with durations of one, two, and four beats:

 Name (USA) Name (England) Duration Symbol